The .gov means it’s official.

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

-Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, you should contact the VS Field Office covering the area from which the animal or product will be exported, the area in which your office is located, or the area in which the product is manufactured.
+Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, you should contact the VS Field Office covering the area from which the animal will be exported, the area in which your office is located.

 USDA Accredited Veterinarian Signature

-APHIS Veterinary Medical Officer Signature
+USDA APHIS Veterinary Medical Officer Signature

 Turkey - Summary of Requirements for Live Animals

-days from the date of issuance by the USDA-accredited veterinarian.
+*Effective February 28, 2018, an APHIS endorsed U.S. origin bovine semen certificate is considered valid for 30 days from the date of issuance by the USDA-accredited veterinarian.

 For species not listed, the requirements are not known.
-However, exporters wanting to ship livestock or germplasm whose requirements are not listed in the IREGS, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
+However, exporters wanting to ship livestock and/or germplasm, whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
 This Import Permit will most likely outline the specific requirements.